josh-barback/Beiwe/beiwetools/README.md

 #### Timestamps
 In raw Beiwe data, each observation is associated with a timestamp corresponding to the number of milliseconds that have elapsed since the Unix epoch, January 1, 1970 00:00:00 Coordinated Universal Time (UTC).

-#### File Names
+#### Raw Data
-A raw Beiwe data set contains `csv` files organized according to the directory structure described in the following section.
+A raw Beiwe data set contains `csv` files organized according to the directory structure described [below](#directory).
 Each file corresponds to one hour of observations.

-  Each file is named  ...

-#### Raw Data

-column names, UTC column, filenames
+If no file exists for a particular hour, then no data were observed from that stream during this time.

+The name of each file is the UTC time corresponding to the beginning of the hour in which data were collected:  `<%Y-%m-%d %H_%M_%S>.csv`

+Most raw data files have columns labeled `timestamp` and `UTC time`.
+These contain the millisecond timestamp and human-readable UTC time (`%Y-%m-%dT%H:%M:%S.%f`) for the observations in the corresponding row.

 #### Configuration Files
 Each survey in a Beiwe study has a `timings` attribute that indicates which days and times the survey is delivered.
 This attribute is a list of seven lists of integers.
 For example: